 Tax Authority Payments

-VAT inspections are carried out periodically at the discretion of the tax authorities.
-It is important to ensure that your business is complying with local VAT obligations to ensure risks of fines and penalties.
+Tax authorities periodically carry out VAT inspections at their discretion.
+Undoubtedly it is important to ensure that your business is complying with local VAT obligations to ensure risks of fines and penalties.

 Ensure your business is getting Intrastat right: